TurtleGod7/Strawberry-Puff-Bot/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the repository owner.
+For any questions or suggestions, please open an issue or contact me.

 ## Credit

-The code was written by @TurtleGod7 and the puffs were drawn and created by @whendei[^1].
+The code was written by @TurtleGod7 and the puffs were drawn and created by @orckadork.

-[^1]: Discord Username
+[^1]: If you need help creating a venv, I've found [this](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to be useful when I first set it up.

+[^2]: This is optional due to the images being referenced from the online repository.
+Note that when you make changes like adding new images, they will only show up on Discord if your images have been pushed to GitHub.
+Please change these strings only if you change images

+[^3]: If you need help with retrieving your bot's token, you may refer to this [Github Wiki Page](https://github.com/reactiflux/discord-irc/wiki/creating-a-discord-bot-&-getting-a-token) for more information